-This function provides a user with several options to control features of a legend, including titles, labels, the height and width of legend keys, the direction of the legend and several other options that are useful when a large number of categories exist.
-There are several ways in which this function can be applied, so let's consider some examples to illustrate its usage.
+This function provides a user with several options to control features of a legend guide, including titles, labels, the height and width of legend keys, the direction of the legend and several other options that are useful when a large number of categories exist.
 We will see that guide\legend() is not used as a primary function, but rather as the 'value' of an argument inside another function, much like the various functions from the scales package to be discussed in section 5.